 Business breathes a sigh of relief as Level 5 averted for now

-As moving to level 4 would have caused almost as much damage – involving the closure of many sectors and hundreds of thousands of people being laid off – it instead decided to put the entire country on level 3.
+Retail Ireland said a shutdown would have had “a devastating impact on thousands of businesses and jobs”.
 Photograph: Brian Lawless/PA

-The Government took one look at the damage which a move to level 5 restrictions would have caused to the economy and decided not to go there.
+The Government took one look at the damage that a move to Level 5 restrictions would have caused to the economy and decided not to go there.
 Not yet anyhow.

 Many business owners – worried about imminent closure – will be breathing a sigh of relief.
 But all will now be worried that tighter restrictions remain possible, if the virus numbers do not come into line.

-Could the Government say no a second time to NPHET in a few weeks time, if the virus numbers continue to rise?
+Could the Government say no a second time to the National Public Health Emergency Team (NPHET) in a few weeks’ time, if the virus numbers continue to rise?

 Damage

-Had the country moved to level 5 as NPHET suggested, the hit to the jobs market would have been really hard.
+Had the country moved to Level 5 as NPHET suggested, the hit to the jobs market would have been really hard.
 At its peak, there were 600,000 people on the PUP, and this has now fallen to 217,000.
-A level 5 – or even 4 – closure could have seen the numbers head back towards their original peak, depending on which sectors were deemed essential and allowed to remain open.
+A Level 5 – or even Level 4 – closure could have seen the numbers head back towards their original peak, depending on which sectors were deemed essential and allowed to remain open.

-Recent research from both the Central Bank and the ESRI have shown how many SME balance sheets are now under severe strain, with cash reserves low or used up.
-Despite Government supports, many would simply not make it through another lock down.
+Recent research from both the Central Bank and the Economic and Social Research Institute (ESRI) have shown how many SME balance sheets are now under severe strain, with cash reserves low or used up.
+Despite Government supports, many would simply not make it through another lockdown.

 Direction

-So the stakes in the weeks ahead are high and it is clear in what direction the debate will go if a wider lock down does come back on to the agenda.
-Yesterday, after the report of the NPHET call, there were demands for new supports for business, for a restoration of the PUP to its former level and for help for those on mortgage breaks, now running out for many after six moths.
+So the stakes in the weeks ahead are high and it is clear in what direction the debate will go if a wider lockdown does come back on to the agenda.
+On Sunday evening, after reports of the NPHET call to move to Level 5 emerged, there were demands for new supports for business, for a restoration of the PUP to its former level and for help for those on mortgage breaks, now running out for many people after six moths.

-It all sets a difficult backstop for next week’s Budget, though the mood will be framed by how the virus figures move in the meantime and whether talk of further restrictions remains live.
+It all sets a difficult backdrop for next week’s budget, though the mood will be framed by how Covid-19 infection figures move in the meantime and whether talk of further restrictions remains live.

 Contingencies

-The Government has already indicated that it plans to put money aside in a “ recovery fund” for 2021 to account for contingencies related to Covid-19 and Brexit.
-The threat of Level 5 restrictions – albeit passed for now – shows how it will need to have money on stand-by to ramp up supports, at potentially significant cost, if the virus numbers do not come back on track.
+The Government has already indicated it plans to put money aside in a “recovery fund” for 2021 to account for contingencies related to Covid-19 and Brexit.
+The threat of Level 5 restrictions – albeit passed for now – shows how it will need to have money on standby to ramp up supports, at potentially significant cost, if the virus numbers do not come back on track.

 Last week Minister for Finance Paschal Donohoe warned that the recovery could be interrupted as restrictions came and went over the next year.